denise: Image: Me, facing away from camera, on top of the Castel Sant'Angelo in Rome (Default)

 [personal profile] ecosophia

-plant a seedIt's just past midnight and so it's time to launch a new Magic Monday.
+scum and villainyIt's getting on for midnight and so it's time to launch the first new new Magic Monday in a (busy but successful) month.
 Ask me anything about occultism, and with certain exceptions noted below, any question received by midnight Monday Eastern time will get an answer.
 Please note: Any question or comment received after that point will not get an answer, and in fact will not be put through.
 If you're in a hurry, or suspect you may be the 341,928th person to ask a question, please check out the very rough version 1.3 of The Magic Monday FAQ here

 Also: